Bleeker (band)

-Bleeker are a Canadian rock band from Orillia, Ontario, consisting of Taylor Perkins, Cole Perkins, Mike Vandyk, and Chris Dimas.
+Bleeker are a Canadian rock band from Orillia, Ontario, consisting of brothers Taylor Perkins, Cole Perkins, as well as Mike Vandyk, Tim Kehoe and Chris Dimas.

 History

 Originally Bleeker Ridge, the band was formed by two sets of brothers: Taylor and Cole Perkins, and Dan and Dustin Steinke.
 They came together in 2003 when all four met at a music shop in Orillia, Ontario, when Perkins and Steinke were 12 years old.
 They first started playing covers of Jimi Hendrix and Joe Walsh songs before releasing their first two CDs, titled Undertow (2004) and The Rain (2007).
 The band was scouted by various members of the music industry, but were often considered too young.
 Joe Kresta, an A&R director, saw the band in 2005 when he was with Universal Music Canada.
 Kresta said he was:

 totally amazed at what these 14-year-olds were doing, they had their shirts off, long hair and it was almost odd, these voices and that sound coming out of these little guys.
 There were guitar licks that you see guys three times their age doing, but I wasn't in A&R at the time, so I walked away thinking, "Hey, that was really something special," but they still hadn't found their own identity.

 The band's name Bleeker Ridge is from the street names where the two sets of brothers lived: the Perkins' lived on Bleeker St. and the Steinke's lived on Ridge Ave.

 The band later signed with Roadrunner Records.
 In the Summer of 2010, the band toured Canada with Airbourne as one of two opening acts, along with Social Code.
 They released the album Small Town Dead, produced by Bob Marlette, on September 21, 2010 in Canada.
 The first single from the album was the title track "Small Town Dead".
 The song charted on the Canadian Active Rock Charts, reaching the top 10.
 In Spring 2011, Bleeker Ridge performed on the Canadian leg of the Jagermiester Music tour alongside My Darkest Days, Papa Roach, and Buckcherry.

 They also released "You Would've Liked It" and "Sick of You" as singles in 2011.

 Mike Vandyk, "Dutch", joined the band shortly after the album's release.
 Mike had been a session/recording & tour bassist for the band.